 "For if you live according to the flesh you will die; but if by the Spirit you put to death the DEEDS (praxis) of the body, you will live." – Romans 8:13 NKJV

-“Priest’s office” (hierateia) can be found in Luke 1:9 and Hebrews 7:5, but a special priest class is a foreign concept to the ekklesia as the old covenant of select priesthood has been abolished and replaced with a royal priesthood of ALL believers.
+'Priest’s office' (hierateia) can be found in Luke 1:9 and Hebrews 7:5, but a special priest class is a foreign concept to the ekklesia as the old covenant of a select priesthood has been abolished and replaced with a priesthood of all believers.

-Today, what is called “service” is a the work of a salaried officials in the context of a religious service called “church.”
-This is nothing like the example set forth in Scripture where the ekklesia where faithful to Jesus Christ (Yahshua) who FREELY served the needs of others, whether it was in their homes, or out in the streets.
-There was no such thing as an altar, pews, pulpits, clergy, laity, or spectators who were trying to build a denominational name for themselves.
+Today, what is called 'service' is the work of a salaried officials in the context of a religious service called 'church.'
+This is nothing like the example set forth in Scripture where the ekklesia where faithful to Christ who freely served the needs of others, whether it was in their homes or out in the streets.
+There was no such thing as an altar, pews, pulpits, clergy and laity who were trying to build a denominational brand-name for themselves.

-The true ekklesia are not trying to build a four-walled environments called “church,” but are serving and encouraging others by following the example of Jesus (Yahshua).
+The true ekklesia are not trying to build four-walled environments called 'church,' but are serving and encouraging others by following the example of Christ.

 But made himself of no reputation, and took upon him the form of a SERVANT (doulou), and was made in the likeness of men: - Philippians 2:7

-Many are blinded to the fact that Jesus’ (Yahshua) service on earth was not an office, or hierarchical, but one of a bondservant (doulou).
+Many are blinded to the fact that Christ's service on earth was not about an office or hierarchical position, but one of a bondservant [doulou].

-Ecclesiastical men have changed the meaning of the word “serve” away from the example of Jesus Christ (Yahshua) who washed the feet of his fellow brethren.
+Ecclesiastical men have changed the meaning of the word 'serve' away from the example of Christ who washed the feet of his fellow brethren.

-Translator bias for the purpose of keeping the ecclesiastical form of the institutional “church” added words and ideas into Scripture that did not exist.
+Translator bias for the purpose of keeping the ecclesiastical form of the institutional church system added words and ideas into Scripture that did not exist.

 This saying is trustworthy: "If anyone aspires to be an OVERSEER (episkopos), he desires a noble work." – 1 Timothy 3:1 HCSB

-Can you see the striking difference in translation from overlord to caregiver?
+Can you see the striking difference in translation from an overlord to caregiver?

 The noble work is serving in the community of the ekklesia, not an esteemed hierarchical salaried position.

-Jesus’ (Yahshua) rebuke of his disciples was because of their desire to be first.
+Christ's rebuke of his disciples was of their desire to be first.
 Their motivation was not out of love, but self-promotion.
-Paul, like Jesus (Yahshua) laid down his life in service to others that led to martyrdom for the sake of the ekklesia.
+Paul, like Christ laid down his life in service to others that led to martyrdom for the sake of the ekklesia.
 Paul thought little about his promotion because his thoughts were about fighting the fight and running the race to completion.
-The testament of Paul reveals that he was not a superintendent, but a CAREGIVER (episkopos) who functioned as one who was spiritually mature among his brethren.
+The testament of Paul reveals that he was not a superintendent, but a caregiver [episkopos] who functioned as one who was spiritually mature among his brethren.
 The evidence is irrefutable because the manifestation of his maturity was the selfless and unselfish care for the needs of others.

 The concept of a bishop as a ruler came from Ignatias in the 2nd century.
 He made a distinction from the bishop (overseer) and an elder (someone who is older and wiser) putting great emphasis on obedience to bishops.
-This is where the different classes of clergy-laity started to spread as the man-made “church” infiltrated throughout the world.
+This is where the different classes of clergy-laity started to spread as the man-made church system infiltrated the world.

-Today, the hierarchical ladder of the Catholic Church and her harlot daughters of the institutional “church” system are divided into denomination administrative districts borrowed from the system of Roman government from the 1st century.
-The ruling religious classes seek to gain power within their man-made cathedrals making themselves as “God.”
+Today, the hierarchical ladder of the Catholic Church and her harlot daughters are divided into denomination administrative districts borrowed from the system of Roman government from the 1st century.
+The ruling religious classes seek to gain power within their man-made cathedrals making themselves as the power of God.

-The shaping of the man-made “church” and its leaders are a spawn of Satan as Jesus Christ (Yahshua) stated, “My kingdom is not of this world.”
+The shaping of the man-made church and its leaders are a spawn of Satan.
+Christ stated, 'My kingdom is not of this world.'

 "If you, even you, had known today the things which belong to your peace!
 But now, they are hidden from your eyes.
 For the days will come on you, when your enemies will throw up a barricade against you, surround you, hem you in on every side, and will dash you and your children within you to the ground.
 They will not leave in you one stone on another, because you didn't know the time of your VISITATION (episkope)." - Luke 19:42-44 WEB

-Jesus (Yahshua) selected the apostles for the purpose of being the testimony against the rulers of their day, yet the irony is that the religious “church” system has taken on the same principles as the secular world.
+Christ selected the apostles for the purpose of being the testimony against the rulers of their day, yet the irony is that the religious church system has taken on the same principles as the secular world.

 "And ye shall be brought before governors and kings for my sake, FOR A TESTIMONY AGAINST them and the Gentiles." - Matthew 10:18

-Those among the ekklesia are to attest to a new Kingdom with a new KING.
-He is the King of Kings and Lord of Lords.
-It will be inevitable that the governors and "kings" of the “church” system will hate us.
-To follow Jesus Christ (Yahshua) will often be a thankless job rewarded with stripes, suffering, imprisonment and even death.
+Those among the ekklesia are to attest to a new Kingdom with a new King.
+He is the King of kings and Lord of lords.
+It will be inevitable that the governors and kings of the church system will hate those who oppose them.
+To follow Christ will often be a thankless job rewarded with stripes, suffering, imprisonment and even death.
 We know this by the testimony of the saints within the pages of Scripture.